2021 Batley and Spen by-election: Candidacy declarations

-When the result of the West Yorkshire mayoral election was announced on 9 May 2021, Bob Buxton, Yorkshire Party leader and mayoral candidate, announced that his party would contest the by-election.
+When the result of the West Yorkshire mayoral election was announced on 9 May 2021, Bob Buxton, Yorkshire Party leader and unsuccessful mayoral candidate, announced that his party would contest the by-election.

 On 10 May, George Galloway tweeted that the party he leads, the Workers Party of Britain, would contest the election.
 On 27 May, he announced that he would be the Workers Party candidate.

 On 12 May, The Guardian reported that Jo Cox's sister, Kim Leadbeater, and former Labour MP Paula Sherriff were among Labour's potential candidates.
 On 23 May the Labour Party announced that Leadbeater, a personal trainer and Jo Cox Foundation campaigner, would stand as their candidate.
 Leadbeater had only recently rejoined the Labour Party, with the Batley and Spen CLP waiving the requirement of a year's membership prior to her selection.

 On 19 May, the Conservative Party announced that it had selected Harewood councillor Ryan Stephenson as its candidate for the by-election.
 In June 2021, Reform UK announced that they would not stand a candidate in the by-election in a bid to boost the Conservative Party's chances of taking the Labour-held seat.
 Paul Halloran, a locally well-known Brexit supporter who won over 6,000 votes for the Heavy Woollen District Independents at the previous election, also chose not to stand again, a decision which was expected to favour the Conservative candidate.

 On 26 May, the Yorkshire Party announced that its members had voted for Corey Robinson, a senior medical research engineer who spent his childhood in the constituency, to be their candidate.

 On 28 May, the Liberal Democrats announced they would stand community campaigner Jo Conchie as their candidate.
 On 3 June, Conchie withdrew for health reasons, and was replaced by Tom Gordon, a councillor in Knottingley.
-Gordon stood as the Liberal Democrat candidate for Normanton, Pontefract and Castleford at the 2019 general election.
+Gordon stood as the Liberal Democrat candidate for Normanton, Pontefract and Castleford at the 2019 general election and would go on to become the Member of Parliament for Harrogate and Knaresborough in the 2024 United Kingdom general election.

 The Greens selected rugby player Ross Peltier on 2 June.
 He was withdrawn as a candidate following the discovery of offensive tweets sent when he was 19 years old.
 The Greens then confirmed they would not stand in the by-election.

 Jayda Fransen, former deputy leader of the far-right group Britain First, announced her intention to stand.
 "Britain first" were the words used by the murderer of Cox, although the organisation denied any connection to themselves.
 Fransen had previously stood as a candidate for the seat of Rochester and Strood in Kent, the London Assembly in 2016, and the Scottish Parliament in 2021.

 The Christian Peoples Alliance (CPA) confirmed the nomination of Paul Bickerdike on 3 June.
 The Social Democratic Party confirmed the nomination of Ollie Purser to stand on 3 June.

 Nominations closed on 7 June with 16 candidates.